Balanced02/BufferIssue/README.md

 - NB: This happens only when debugger mode is disabled.
 If you're debugging with chrome, the function works fine without any errors

 ### My Opinion
-I feel the difference in node environemt used by chrome-debug mode plays a role to this error.
+I feel the difference in node environment used by chrome-debug mode plays a role to this error.